Everything you need to know about product drops: Strategies, benefits & examples

 The same occurred when Jacquemus collaborated with Nike, with their site crashing after over 500,000 people tried to get the collaboration.

-Member, early access, and invite-only sales work like the product drop model to build brand loyalty and encourage commerce relationships.
+Member, early access, and invite-only sales work like the product drop model to build brand loyalty and encourage members and subscribers.

 The core idea here is to add an extra layer of exclusivity to sales or product drops by granting select groups special access.

-Just like how Nike and Adidas use hyped sneaker drops to get people to download their app, invite-only sales serve as a key value proposition for customers to engage in commerce relationships with your brand.
+Just like how Nike and Adidas use hyped sneaker drops to get people to download their app, invite-only sales serve as a key value proposition for customers to engage in loyalty programs with your brand.

 The upside of this is huge, as 70% of consumers spend more with brands when they’re part of a loyalty, member, or subscription program.